yashpathack/Tweeter_Bird/README.md

 # Tweeter_Bird
 C++ Coded Game
-I Design This Game 1 by 1 screen You can see the game designs
+This Game is about A bird who has to Cross the huddles and has To do Keep flying